yavictor/yavictor/README.md

 - 👋 Hi, I’m @yavictor
-- 👀 I’m interested in job propositions
+- 👀 I’m interested in job proposals
 - 🌱 I’m currently learning css, js, php
 - 📫 How to reach me, just email me yavictor37@yandex.ru if you have any questions